 Eastern Washington Voters

 Eastern Washington Voters is a group of people who are passionate about making Eastern Washington more progressive.
 Our members believe it is possible to make a difference, and they have proven it over and over again.

 The Voting Record of Rep. Cathy McMorris Rodgers

-Obsessed with advancing higher and higher into the Republican Party hierarchy and gaining more power, McMorris Rodgers continues to sell her votes to corporate interests at the expense of working class families in Eastern Washington.
-Since being elected to the U.S. House of Representatives in 2005, Rep. Cathy McMorris Rodgers has amassed one of the most conservative and partisan voting records in the U.S. Congress.
+Obsessed with advancing higher and higher in the Republican Party hierarchy and gaining more power, McMorris Rodgers continues to sell her votes to corporate interests at the expense of working class families in Eastern Washington.
+Since being elected to the U.S. House of Representatives in 2005, Rep. Cathy McMorris Rodgers has amassed one of the most conservative and partisan voting records in U.S. Congress.

 Our Two Blogs: Spokane Watch and Eastern Washington Politics